AlirezaRoshanzamir/continuous-delivery-course/8-build-and-deployment-scripting/presentation.md

 - Don't Check Binaries into Version Control as Part of Your Build  <!-- .element: class="fragment insides-fade-in-then-out" -->
   - The rule of thumb is not to check in anything created as part of your build, test, and deploy cycle into source control.  <!-- .element: class="fragment fade-in-then-semi-out" -->
 - Test Targets Should Not Fail the Build  <!-- .element: class="fragment insides-fade-in-then-out" -->
-  - Make the failure set a ﬂag but fail the build later, after generating more useful reports or running a more complete set of tests.  <!-- .element: class="fragment fade-in-then-semi-out" -->
+  - Make the failure set a flag but fail the build later, after generating more useful reports or running a more complete set of tests.  <!-- .element: class="fragment fade-in-then-semi-out" -->
 - Constrain Your Application with Integrated Smoke Tests  <!-- .element: class="fragment insides-fade-in-then-out" -->
   - Make sure the deployed version validates its configuration when it is installed.